For Medical Negligence Claims Call 01772 783314

-However, GPs do make mistakes, and if your GP fails to listen to your symptoms carefully, or fails to refer you for further treatment, the effects can be very serious and lead to prolonged and worsening health conditions.
-Often, a mistake made by a GP will amount to negligence, and if your illness or injury has been prolonged as the result of a GPs negligence, then you may be able to make a claim for compensation, on a no win no fee basis.
+If your GP fails to listen to your symptoms carefully, or fails to refer you for further treatment, the effects can be very serious and lead to prolonged and worsening health conditions.
+If your illness or injury has been prolonged as the result of a GPs negligence, then you may be able to make a claim for compensation, on a no win no fee basis.

 MG Legal’s team of trusted medical negligence solicitors have a combined knowledge of 30 plus years in the medical negligence industry, with many of the claims we accept, on a no win no fee basis, being as a result of a GPs negligence.
 Below are some of the examples our medical negligence solicitors have successful pursued compensation against, on a no win no fee basis: